-Office opening hours:- 9am to 5pm; Monday - Friday
+Office opening hours:- 9am to 5pm; Monday - Friday.
+Please note that our phone lines are closed between 1pm and 2pm.

 The North Ness Business Park is a part of the regeneration and development which has taken place along Lerwick’s waterfront, turning the area into the commercial and cultural hub of the town.
 The area includes the Shetland Museum and Archives, Mareel Music and Cinema Venue, Shetland Islands Council’s Office Headquarters, Housing and Development Departments, Highlands and Islands Enterprise and other businesses including chartered surveyors, architects and accountants.
 Our offices are situated on the ground floor of Nordhus, which is the first building on the left as you enter the North Ness Business Park.
 Currently situated in Nordhus along with us are Allans, Defence Solicitor, Shetland Independent Financial Services and H James Nisbet, Quantity Surveyor.